ziglang/zig/README.md

    a preprocessor or macros.
  * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.
- * Debug mode optimizes for fast compilation time and crashing with a stack trace when undefined behavior *would* happen.
- * Release mode produces heavily optimized code.
-What other projects call "Link Time Optimization" Zig does automatically.
  * Mark functions as tests and automatically run them with `zig test`.
  * Friendly toward package maintainers.
 Reproducible build, bootstrapping process carefully documented.
 Issues filed by package maintainers are considered especially important.
  * Cross-compiling is a primary use case.
- * Zig Build System competes with make, cmake, autotools, SCons, etc.
  * In addition to creating executables, creating a C library is a primary use case.
 You can export an auto-generated .h file.
  * Standard library supports Operating System abstractions for: